MecGlandorff/C_Spine_fracture_dection_S2/README.md

 * Patient-level probability (max over vertebrae)
 * Patient-level binary prediction

-The decision threshold is loaded from the checkpoint unless explicitly overridden in the config.
+Note: The decision threshold is loaded from the checkpoint unless explicitly overridden in the config.

 ---